Tanz0rz/haxe-fmod/MIGRATION.md

 ## New in 2.0 (no 1.x equivalent)

+- `haxefmod.flixel.FmodFlxSetup.init()`: one-call HaxeFlixel setup that
+  initializes FMOD, adds the update plugin, routes `FlxG.sound` volume and mute (the volume keys and the sound tray) to the FMOD master bus, and silences the sound tray's own beep.
+Replaces the hand-rolled sound tray and volume wiring that flixel-fmod-era projects carried.
 - Full Studio API: `StudioSystem.getEvent/getBus/getVCA/getBank`,
   GUID lookups, global parameters, labeled parameters, profiling.
 - 3D: `FmodFlxEmitter`, `FmodFlxListener`, `FmodRuntime.attach`,